Last update: April 22, 2022

 INTERNET CONNECTION.
 The server is connected to a 100 MBps fibre internet connection.
 Here's how we configured the router.
 For now, the router is powered by grid electricity and requires 10 watts of power.
 We are investigating how to replace the energy-hungry router with a more efficient one that can be solar-powered, too.

 SOLAR PV SYSTEM.
 At the moment, the server runs on a 30W solar panel and a 168 Wh lead-acid battery.
 However, we keep experimenting with different setups.
 The PV installation is managed by a 10A solar charge controller.

 What happens to the old website?

 The solar powered Low-tech Magazine is a work in progress.
 For now, the grid-powered Low-tech Magazine remains on-line.
 Readers will be encouraged to visit the solar powered website if it is available.
 What happens later, is not yet clear.
-There are several possibilities, but much will depend on the experience with the solar powered server.
+Our work on the website was interrupted by lockdowns and travel restrictions in early 2020.
+We hope to get together again in 2022 and finish the job.

 Who made this website?